storefront-x/storefront-x/docs/modules/vue.md

 ```

 `MyComponent` will be rendered only on the client side. <br />
-It will not be rendered on the server side and visible in the HTML source code.
+It will not be rendered on the server side and it will not be present in the HTML source code.

 ### Fallback content